Mad Men: Conception

 In 2000, while working as a staff writer for Becker, Matthew Weiner wrote the first draft as a spec script for the pilot of what would later be called Mad Men.
 Television showrunner David Chase recruited Weiner to work as a writer on his HBO series The Sopranos after reading the pilot script in 2002.
 "It was lively, and it had something new to say," Chase said.
 "Here was someone [Weiner] who had written a story about advertising in the 1960s, and was looking at recent American history through that prism."

-Weiner and his representatives at Industry Entertainment and ICM tried to sell the pilot script to HBO, which expressed an interest, but insisted that David Chase be named executive producer.
+Weiner and his representatives at Industry Entertainment and ICM tried to sell the pilot script to HBO, which expressed an interest, but insisted that David Chase be executive producer.
 Chase declined, despite his enthusiasm for Weiner's writing and the pilot script.
 HBO CEO Richard Plepler later became a fan of the show and congratulated AMC on their success with it.
 In 2017 he named passing on Mad Men as his biggest regret from his time at HBO, calling it "inexcusable" and attributing the decision to "hubris."

 Weiner then moved on to Showtime, which also passed.
-Lacking a suitable network buyer, they tabled sales efforts until years later, when a talent manager on Weiner's team, Ira Liss, pitched the series to AMC's Vice President of Development, Christina Wayne.
-The Sopranos was completing its final season then, and the cable network happened to be getting into the market for new series programming.
+Lacking a suitable network buyer, they tabled sales efforts until years later, when a talent manager on Weiner's team, Ira Liss, pitched the series to AMC Vice President of Development Christina Wayne.
 "The network was looking for distinction in launching its first original series," according to AMC Networks president Ed Carroll, "and we took a bet that quality would win out over formulaic mass appeal."

 Influences

-Weiner listed Alfred Hitchcock as a major influence on the visual style of the series, especially the film North by Northwest.
-He also was influenced by director Wong Kar-wai in the music, mise en scène, and editorial style.
+Weiner cited Alfred Hitchcock as a major influence on the series' visual style, especially the film North by Northwest.
+He was also influenced by director Wong Kar-wai in the music, mise en scène, and editorial style.
 Weiner noted in an interview that M*A*S*H and Happy Days, two television shows produced in the 1970s about the 1950s, provided a "touchstone for culture" and a way to "remind people that they have a misconception about the past, any past."
-He also said that "Mad Men would have been some sort of crisp, soapy version of The West Wing if not for The Sopranos."
+He also said, "Mad Men would have been some sort of crisp, soapy version of The West Wing if not for The Sopranos."
 Peggy's "psychic scar for the entire show, after giving away that baby," Weiner said, is "the kind of thing that would have never occurred to me before I was on The Sopranos."